 - Difference: -14,863

 April 2017 Veterans Disability Benefits Statistics: Claims Backlog Status

-Any application that hasn’t received a determination decision from the VA within 125 days of the claimant’s initial submission gets listed within the claims backlog category.
-In the April 2017 veterans disability benefits statistics report, the backlog category contained 97,382 claims.
-This is good news for veterans still waiting to hear from the VA and continues the downward trend in clearing out the claims backlog we saw beginning in March.
+Any application still under the VA’s review after 125 days moves into the claims backlog category.
+In the April 2017 veterans disability benefits statistics report, the backlog category contained more than 97,000 claims.
+This is good news for veterans still waiting to hear from the VA.
+It also continues the downward trend in clearing out the claims backlog we saw beginning in March.

 - As of April 1, 2017: 97,382